stackevo/spudreq/draft-trammell-spud-req.md

 ## Integrity

-SPUD must provide integrity protection of SPUD-encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in- integrity-protection}}.
+SPUD must provide integrity protection of exposed information in SPUD- encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in-integrity-protection}}.
 Endpoints should be able to detect changes to headers SPUD uses for its own signaling (whether due to error, accidental modification, or malicious modification), as well as the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.
 Integrity protection of the superstrate is left up to the superstrate.

 ## Privacy